 With classic facial proportions the forehead should comprise one third of the face.
-In the female patient with a high hairline it masculinizes them and limits their ability to style the hair so they frequently use bangs to camouflage the undesirable large forehead.
+In the female patient with a high hairline it masculinizes them and limits their ability to style their hair so they frequently use bangs to camouflage the undesirable large forehead.
 In women this is frequently an inherited characteristic but also may be secondary to previous cosmetic surgery.
 With men this can be an inherited characteristic or the result of progressive male pattern baldness.

 There are several procedures and combinations of procedures that can be used to reduce the size of the forehead and improve facial proportions.

-Despite many claims by other surgeons, this technique was developed and described by Dr. Fleming over thirty years ago.
 With this technique an incision is made within the soft hairs at the hairline.
 The scalp is mobilized and then advanced inferiorly lower on the forehead.
 Forehead skin below the old hairline is excised and a new hairline established.
-Using the Irregular Trichophytic Hairline Incision, first brought to the Beverly Hills Institute and pioneered by Dr. Fleming, hair follicles are buried under the skin closure at the completion of the operation so that hair will grow through and in front of the hairline, giving patients total freedom of hair styling.
+Using the Irregular Trichophytic Hairline Incision, first brought to the Beverly Hills Institute and pioneered by Dr. Fleming over 30 years ago, hair follicles are buried under the skin closure at the completion of the operation so that hair will grow through and in front of the hairline, giving patients total freedom of hair styling.
 The scar from this incision will not be visible.
 In some instances where there is not enough elasticity in the scalp to provide adequate advancement, a tissue expander can be placed under the hair-bearing scalp.
 This expander is slowly filled and over time will stretch the scalp to provide the needed advancement necessary to lower the hairline.
 After several weeks the tissue expander is removed and the hairline is advanced to the desired location.

-Eyebrow and Forehead Lift – In patients who complain in a tired or sad appearance because of a low position of their eyebrows either as an inherited characteristic or secondary to the natural aging process, the brows can be elevated.
-The forehead grooves and fine lines can accentuate the problem by making a person appear angry or fatigued.
+In patients who complain about a tired or sad appearance because of a low position of their eyebrows either as an inherited characteristic or secondary to the natural aging process, the brows can be elevated at the same time.

 ORBITAL BONY CONTOURING